The climate in climate economics

 \section{A comprehensive framework to calibrate the climate in IAMs}

-In this section, we introduce a comprehensive suite of four test cases to answer the following two questions at the core of this paper: i) When is a particular climate emulator used in economics fit-for-purpose? ii) Which calibration strategy should one, in general, apply so that the used climate emulator is in line with state-of-the-art climate science?
-To do so, we proceed in two steps.
-First, in Section~\ref{sec:choice_of_bm}, we transparently formulate the sort of \lq\lq ingredients\rq\rq an inclusive battery of tests should contain to assess climate emulators in general.
-Subsequently, in Section~\ref{sec:description_of_bm}, we then describe their \lq\lq technical\rq\rq setup.

-As mentioned in the introduction, we will base our calibration strategy on the output of ESMs as documented in CMIP5.
-Naively, one would think that existing historical data suffices for calibrating climate emulators used in IAMs.
-However, it turns out that--broadly speaking--the signal-to-noise ratio in that sort of data is simply too low for a reliable calibration of climate emulators with their focus on forcing from CO2.
+Naively, one would think that existing historical data suffices for calibrating and evaluating CEs used in IAMs.
+However, it turns out that, broadly speaking, the signal-to-noise ratio in that sort of data is simply too low for a reliable calibration of CEs with their focus on forcing from CO2.
+Put differently, in observed records of annual global mean temperature, the anthropogenic signal due to CO2 emissions comes in combination with a range of other relevant effects.
 The change in global mean temperature over the last 150 years is not only due to changes in CO2.
 It also bears substantial imprints from other greenhouse gases, from aerosols of anthropogenic or natural origins, including volcanoes, and also from land use changes~\citep{gambhir-et-al:17, mengis2020non}.
-For illustration, \cite{millar-friedlingstein:18} estimate that from 1880 to 2015, CO2 contributed about 0.7 degrees to global warming while non-CO2 agents contributed about 0.3 degrees, with 5\% to 95\% uncertainty ranges from 0.5 to 1.5 degrees and -0.2 to +0.4 degrees, respectively (cf. their Figure 4).
-Hence, we need to base our suite of tests on historical observations and the so-called third pillar of science: computational experiments.
+Reliably disentangling the different contributions is challenging.
+To illustrate, \cite{millar-friedlingstein:18} estimate that from 1880 to 2015, CO2 contributed about 0.7 degrees to global warming, whereas non-CO2 agents contributed about 0.3 degrees, with 5\% to 95\% uncertainty ranging from 0.5 to 1.5 degrees and -0.2 to +0.4 degrees, respectively (cf. their Figure 4).
+Hence, we need to base our suite of tests on historical observations, but also on the so-called third pillar of science: computational experiments.